-Preserve and protect the historic character and integrity of Central West Austin's predominantly sinale-family neighborhoods, with their neighborhoodserving commercial centers, civic areas, safe parks, attractive and open spaces, so as to maintain the neighborhood's quality of life, avoid increasing trafpreserve the fic. mature tree canopy, protect creeks and the lakes, and prevent flooding.
+Preserve and protect the historic character and integrity of Central West Austin's predominantly sinale-family neighborhoods, their neighborhoodwith serving commercial centers, civic areas, safe parks, attractive and open spaces, so as to maintain the neighborhood's quality of life, avoid increasing traffic, preserve the mature tree protect canopy, creeks and the lakes, and prevent flooding.

 Development of property as office, commercial, retail, multi-family, or civic uses should be in accordance with the Future Land Use Map, as informed by the Plan text, and should be appropriately oriented, scaled and buffered to protect the existing singlefamily homes from any intrusion and adverse effects from higher intensity uses.
-The future use of Brackenridge Tract and the Austin State Supported Living Center property should take into account the impact of such use on the surrounding neighborhood, and if developed should be compatible with the existing single-family homes in the neighborhood.
+The future use of Brackenridae Tract and the Austin State Supported Living Center property should take into account the impact of such use on the surneighborhood, rounding and if developed should be compatible with the existing single-family homes in the neighborhood.
 Buffering to protect the existing single-family homes in the neighborhood is also desired.